 Summer’s arrived.
-And your road trip car of choice couldn’t be more difficult with the likes of the Subaru Forester and the Outback prowling country roads.
+And your road trip car of choice couldn’t be more difficult with the likes of the Subaru Forester and the Subaru Outback prowling country roads.
 Choosing between these two cars will depend on things like your driving habits, how much you want to tow, and your tastes and desires when it comes to handling.
 Both cars have levelled up and provide a premium driving experience, but with so many similarities, it’s hard to tell which one is right.
 To help you decide, here’s your Subaru Forester vs Outback comparison.

 At first glance…

 The Outback is wider and longer.
 It gives the feeling that it’s much flatter when you compare it to the taller, boxier and youthful-looking Forester.
 Both cars exude a feeling of capability with a design that just says ‘get on with it’.
 These cars shrug off gravel and rough bitumen like an indifferent teenager would their parents’ fashion advice.
 Of course, these cars mean business, so they’re going to look the part.

 How do these cars handle?

 Handling is an important factor to consider when buying a new car.
 Ultimately, how a car feels on the road with you at the wheel is a deciding factor.
 Both cars offer the identical 2.5l engine paired with CVT and both producing 129 kilowatts of power.
 If you’re hungry for even more though, the Outback is available with a bigger, 3.6L motor pumping out 191kW.
 Sorry Forester.
 But it’s not just engine choices that make these cars different on the road.
 Winding country roads demonstrate another noticeable difference between them.
 The Outback’s wider wheelbase means taking corners is a smoother more relaxed experience, while the Forester feels more responsive and sporty.